What You Must Know About EU VAT If You Have Customers In Europe

 How much VAT should you add?

 That depends on where your customer is located.
-Rates vary across the different EU member states, ranging from 17-27%.
+Rates vary across the different EU member states, ranging from 17% to 27%, and the EU has set a standard minimum VAT rate of 15%.
+Switzerland is not part of the EU nor theahas it own stadard VAT rate of 7.7%.
 In our overall guide, you can find an up-to-date list of EU digital tax rates.
 (And we’ll explain this more in a moment!)

 Why are non-EU businesses responsible for EU VAT?